- Advanced Ordering (AO) Service Type: Item Selection Logic for a Personal Menu

 How Does a Production Report Determine what AO Items to Generate?

-When running a production report, the following options are available to determine the items and their serving numbers in the production report:
+For those residents with the advanced ordering (AO) service type, the following options are available to determine the items and their serving numbers when running a production report: